 The most common symptoms of shingles include:

 Shingles and its symptoms typically get better over time.
-Medicine may be given to reduce pain.
-Antiviral medicines, like acyclovir , may be given to help the symptoms go away faster.
+Antiviral medications may be given to help the symptoms go away faster.

 Possible complications include long-term nerve pain.
-Other complications are lesson common, but serious, such as blindness, deafness, paralysis of the face, and death.
+Other complications are lesson common, but serious, such as blindness, deafness, brain inflammation, and death.

 The vaccine is recommended for adults aged 60 years and older.
 One dose is typically given.